New fencers & parents

 - more comfortable than cheaper cotton jackets.
 We recommend Stretch for all new students once they are ready to upgrade away from the club rental gear

-- Upgraded Stretch (sits between the top of the line FIE (800N) and regular stretch/poly)
+- Upgraded/Elite Stretch (sits between the top of the line FIE (800N) and regular stretch/poly)

 - FIE 800N - these are the top of the line and recommended for those that are looking for a very comfortable jacket or fencers who have been to a few competitions and are ready to upgrade their gear.